ehwu106/SocialHub/README.md

 To logout, press the `Sign Out` button in the upper right hand corner of the Dashboard.

+## AWS Amplify Link

+You can access our project on AWS Amplify using this link: https://main.d25npu86mig4ez.amplifyapp.com/

 ## Installation

 Clone the repository via Git and install required node modules via: